International Applicants

 Note: NANB will refer you to complete these courses as part of your application, you do not need to contact NBCC or CCNB until instructed to do so.

-NANB will issue a Temporary Registration Permit (TRP) with the condition that you complete NANB’s Adaptation Plus Program within one year.
+NANB will issue a Temporary Registration Permit (TRP) with the condition that you complete the NANB Adaptation Plus Program.
+The TRP will be issued for one year (in two 6-month increments) and during this time you must complete the NANB Adaptation Plus Program.

 Candidates who completed their nursing education in any country other than the USA, New Zealand, Australia, the United Kingdom, Ireland, France, Hong Kong, Belgium, United Arab Emirates, India, Philippines, Morocco, Lebanon, or Switzerland must: